plbertrand/tidbits/LSI-SAS2308/README.md

 10. If you are going from IR to IT, you must first erase the firmware: `sas2flash.efi -o -e 6`
 11. **DO NOT REBOOT**
 12. Flash the new firmware and BIOS: `sas2flash.efi -o -f 2308T207.ROM -b mptsas2.rom`

+## Attempt #1

+1. Same as the working solution except use the latest release of Tianocore `Shell.efi`
+2. Receive error: `InitShellApp: Application not started from Shell`

+## Attempt #2

+1. Format your thumbdrive with `FreeDOS` using Rufus.
+2. Copy the DOS content from `PH20.00.07.00-IT.zip`.
+3. Boot into FreeDOS
+4. Run `sasflsh.exe -o -f 2308T207.ROM`
+5. Receive error: `ERROR: Failed to initialize PAL.
+Exiting Program.`